-This content provides general information about the Right to Work in the UK.
-We advise individuals requiring advice on immigration matters to seek external support from the UK Visas and Immigration (UKVI).
+This page provides general information about the right to work in the UK.
+Individuals who require advice on immigration matters are advised to seek up to date information and support directly from the UK Visas and Immigration team (UKVI).

 The UKFPO are not immigration specialists.
 It is not the responsibility of the UKFPO to provide comprehensive information or updates regarding changes to immigration law.